Crescent Beach State Park

 The Beach

 Crescent Beach is the centerpiece of the park: a mile-long, crescent-shaped stretch of sand facing the Atlantic in Cape Elizabeth.
-Maine’s beach-condition page describes it as one of the state’s finest beaches, with space for swimming, sunbathing, and long shoreline walks.
+The mile-long crescent shape gives it more usable sand than most Maine beaches, with room for swimming, sunbathing, and long shoreline walks.
 The shape of the beach helps make it feel more protected than some open-ocean Maine beaches, though visitors should still expect cold Atlantic water, changing tides, and surf that varies with wind and weather.

 In summer, Crescent Beach is especially popular with families because the sand is broad and walkable, the water access is straightforward, and the park has a bathhouse nearby.
 Lifeguard availability can be seasonal and staffing-dependent, so swimmers should follow posted signs and check conditions at the gate rather than assuming coverage every day.
 For the best light and fewer crowds, arrive early in the morning or later in the afternoon; midday on hot weekends is the busiest time.